Deborah Hurst

 Deborah Linda Murphy (formerly Hurst, née Richards) is a former New Zealand gymnast.
 Competing as Deborah Hurst, she won a bronze medal representing her country—alongside Kirsty Durward, Rowena Davis and Lynette Brake—in the women's all-around team event at the 1978 Commonwealth Games.
-Also at those games, she finished eighth in the women's individual all-round.
+Also at those games, she finished eighth in the women's individual all-around.